RoadieHQ/marketing-site/content/docs/getting-started/getting-started-for-admins/index.md

 2. An OAuth client ID and secret so that your user can make requests from the browser to the GitHub API.

 Use the steps below to install the GitHub App.

+### Important Note!
+When you install the GitHub app you will have an option to lock down access to a select few repositories in your GitHub org.
+There is currently an upstream limitation which prevents GitHub Teams from being synced into Backstage unless you select the “All repositories” option.

+Choosing “Only select repositories” will correctly lock down access but will break some important functionality due to the sync problem.

+We are working to contribute a fix upstream that will allow you to choose limited respositories, but for now please choose the “All repositories” option.

 ### Step 1.
 Install the GitHub App